melowntech/vts-browser-cpp/README.md

 Documentation for the whole VTS is at
 [Read the Docs](https://melown.readthedocs.io).

-## Obtaining the Browser Libraries
+## Obtaining the VTS Browser Libraries

 ### Install from Melown Repository (Linux Desktop)